JimmyThompson/jimmythompson.co.uk/_posts/2017-12-24-stop-friends-and-family-releases.md

 canned responses to common reasons why startups choose to release to their friends rather than actually finding some early adopters.

-### But it's not ready yet
+### But it’s not ready for the public yet

-Unless it's useless, you don't know whether it's ready yet.
+Unless it's completely useless, you don't know whether it's ready yet.
 The sooner you get out and speak to your customers, the sooner you learn about what works and what doesn't.
 It's better to start this journey now with a handful of early adopters than launch in six months with all your imagined features.

 ### But we're in stealth

-Stealth doesn't mean isolating yourselves from your customers.
-The risk of your company failing because you built a product nobody wants is way higher than the risk of an early adopter giving away your product to a competitor, and then that competitor dropping everything to beat you to market.
+Stealth doesn’t mean isolating yourselves from your customers.
+It’s more likely your startup will fail because nobody wants your product than because a competitor learns about your product, drops everything they’re already doing, and then beats you to market.

 ### But they invested